After the Towers of Light went out following the First Anniversary of 9/11, NYC lost its best visual marker during air travel.

 Three military jet fighters speedily zoomed low and zipped over us.
 Amazingly, they flew together as if one single aircraft, their motion was that precise and in synch.
 These planes were so powerful and loud it felt as if they were mere inches above our heads as they passed directly over us.

-After reassuring her and two other people who had rushed to their windows that the culprit behind the rocket firing noise were jet fighters and not a rogue plane about to crash, my friend then informed me that every bridge, tunnel, and ferry in NYC was stationed with troops under lock down with no one being permitted to get on or off Manhattan.
-Stories emerged of men jumping into the Hudson River in their business suits just to get off the island.
+After reassuring her and two other people who had rushed to their windows that the culprit behind the rocket firing noise were jet fighters and not a rogue plane about to crash, my friend then informed me that every bridge, tunnel, and ferry in NYC was stationed with troops under lock down with no one being permitted to get on or off the island of Manhattan.
+Stories emerged of men jumping into the Hudson River in their business suits just to physically get off this island of a metropolitan citadel that lay completely surrounded by water otherwise known as Manhattan.

 It appeared as if the 5 boroughs of the city of New York were under martial law.